bptlab/TracEX/README.md

 - **Intuitive UI**: User-friendly interface for you to interact with the tool and visualize results.

 ## Requirements
-To run TracEX successfully, it is essential to obtain an OpenAI API GPT 3.5 Turbo key with adequate credits.
+To run TracEX successfully, it is essential to obtain an OpenAI API key with adequate credits.
 TracEX integrates the OpenAI API to leverage Large Language Models (LLMs) for extracting relevant information from unstructured text.
 Without a valid API key and sufficient balance, the extraction process cannot be performed.
 The current prices for API can be looked up at [OpenAI Pricing](https://openai.com/api/pricing/).

 ## Installation using Docker
 **Option 1: Using a Pre-built Docker Image** \